rudney5000/GPT-Telegramus/README.md

 > 😔 Currently, GPT-Telegramus doesn't have paid ChatGPT and DALL-E support
 >
-> 📈 GPT-Telegramus v5 is an updated and highly refactored version of the old GPT-Telegramus.
-Updates coming soon....
+> 📈 GPT-Telegramus v5 is an updated and highly refactored version of the old GPT-Telegramus
 >
 > 📄 Documentation is also under development!
 Consider reading docstring for now
 >
 > 🐛 If you find a **bug** in GPT-Telegramus, please create an Issue
+>
+> p.s.
+Due to my studies, I don't have much time to work on the project 😔

 ----------